AbstractCore integration¶

 MultiLocalAbstractCoreLLMClient/LocalAbstractCoreLLMClient): delegates to the in-process AbstractCore provider and normalizes responses into the same JSON-safe shape used by the endpoint. - Remote / Hybrid (

-RemoteAbstractCoreLLMClient): proxies/acore/prompt_cache/*on the configured AbstractCore server. - When the remote target is the multi-provider AbstractCore server proxy rather than a direct AbstractEndpoint, callers can forward upstream
+RemoteAbstractCoreLLMClient): proxies/acore/prompt_cache/*and/acore/models/*on the configured AbstractCore server. - When the remote target is the multi-provider AbstractCore server proxy rather than a direct AbstractEndpoint, callers can forward upstream

 Contract notes: